-Introduction: The Aggressive Ubiquity of Meta AI
+The Aggressive Ubiquity of Meta AI

-Llama 4: The "Linux" of the Artificial Intelligence Era
+Llama 4: The "Linux" of Artificial Intelligence

-The Trinity: Scout, Maverick, and Behemoth
+The Trinity: Scout, Maverick and Behemoth

 The Wearable Interface: Ray-Ban Meta Gen 3